Veto vs DIY: Build vs Buy for AI Agent Authorization

 Use Veto when

-- -Your team doesn't have dedicated security engineers
+- -Your team does not have dedicated security engineers

 - -You use multiple agent frameworks

-- -You need approval workflows and audit trails
+- -You need approval workflows and decision records

-- -Your engineering time is better spent on product
+- -Your engineering time belongs on the product surface

 - -You want the safety net of open source (fork if needed)